lamalab-org/llm-tutorial/README.md

 ## Further reading

 These tutorials are based on blog post originally published on [Kevin Jablonka's blog](https://kjablonka.com/index.html#category=llm).
 There you can also find solutions for the unfilled cells.

+- [arxiv-synth](https://github.com/globus-labs/arxiv-synth/blob/main/arxiv-synth.ipynb): Shows how to retrieve papers from ArXiv and summarize them using an LLM

 ## Acknowledgements